The Last Maharaja of Indore

 The library in the palace featuring chairs designed by Eckart Muthesius.

-In 1930, he commissioned the first Bauhaus-inspired palace in India, the extraordinary Manik Bagh, or “Jewel Garden,” in Indore.
-Designed by the German architect Eckart Muthesius, the palace was a daring departure from the ornamental excesses traditionally associated with royal Indian residences.
-Instead, it embraced the clean lines, functional elegance, and modernist ethos of the Bauhaus movement.
-This was not a whimsical experiment but a calculated statement, aligning the Maharaja with the zeitgeist of international modernism.
+In 1930, Yashwant Rao Holkar II commissioned India’s first Bauhaus-inspired palace, the extraordinary Manik Bagh, or “Jewel Garden,” in Indore.
+Conceived by the German architect Eckart Muthesius, the residence boldly rejected the ornate excesses of traditional royal architecture, favoring instead the clean lines, functional elegance, and disciplined modernism of the Bauhaus.
+Far from a mere stylistic experiment, Manik Bagh was a deliberate manifesto, positioning the Maharaja at the forefront of international modernist taste.

 A table designed by Muthesius for the Maharani's dressing room.